FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >>>2.
 Temporarily take note of the app id, and the password.
 >>>3.
 Create the kubernetes secret:
 >>>```shell
->>>kubectl create secret docker-registry my-acr-secret --docker-server=your-acr-server --docker-username=your-appId --docker-password=your-password
+>>>kubectl create secret docker-registry image-credentials-secret --docker-server=your-acr-server --docker-username=your-appId --docker-password=your-password
 >>>```
+>>>>[!danger] Warning
+>>>>Make sure to wrap your admin password in quotes, otherwise there is a chance it might not be created properly.
 >
 >>[!abstract]- Option 3: Existing Service Principle
 >>> [!example] Steps